mohmadahmedabdelwahed/Competitors-Sales-Analysis/README.md

 5. Youth segment shows the highest 3-year growth at 64.5%, for all companies and 86.81% for sintec.
 6. intec’s global market share is 19.7% over the three years.
 7. Market share increased 1% (2019→2020) and 1.45% (2020→2021).
 8. Key Influencers highlight that product “Sintec UC-19” increases revenue by +290.5, signalling a high-priority product.

+## Business Recommendations:

+1. Invest more in Japan and other non-USA markets where Sintec’s share is significantly lower
+2. Focus on high-impact products such as Sintec UC-19
+3. Increase production and marketing in the Urban category, the largest revenue driver
+4. Allocate strategic resources to capitalize on Youth segment growth
+5. Benchmark heavily against Artisans, the dominant global competitor
+6. Maintain momentum as Sintec’s market share shows steady YoY increase

 ## The entire dataset is organized in a snowflake schema with one fact table and multiple dimensions.

 ## Methodology